smussenden/fall19-data-journalism/README.md

 * Data Acquisition Project - 20%
 * Data Analysis Project - 30%
 * Homework and In-Class Lab Assignments - 45% (Not Turned In (0)/Unsatisfactory (1)/Satisfactory(2))
-* Note: there are no exams in this course.
+* Note: there is no final exam in this course.

 Minus and plus grading will be assessed as follows: